Aliases for ZFP90 Gene

 GeneCards Summary for ZFP90 Gene

 ZFP90 (ZFP90 Zinc Finger Protein) is a Protein Coding gene.
 Diseases associated with ZFP90 include spastic paraplegia, optic atrophy, and neuropathy.
-Among its related pathways are Gene Expression and Gene Expression.
-GO annotations related to this gene include RNA polymerase II core promoter proximal region sequence-specific DNA binding transcription factor activity involved in negative regulation of transcription.
+Among its related pathways are Gene Expression.
+GO annotations related to this gene include nucleic acid binding and transcriptional repressor activity, RNA polymerase II core promoter proximal region sequence-specific binding.
 An important paralog of this gene is ZNF529.

 UniProtKB/Swiss-Prot for ZFP90 Gene